 Weight: Does the weight of parts influence the efficiency of the assembly?
 Generally, aluminum is a strong and lightweight material that’s suitable for most environments.
 It’s about 1/3 of the weight of stainless steel.

 Strength and resistance: Is the part going to bear weight?
 If so, you’ll need to use a stronger material to avoid part damage.
 If your part is going to be exposed to harsh chemicals like gas, oils, or saltwater, you’ll need a material with high corrosion resistance.
 You’ll also need to consider how the material is affected by temperature changes.
 Different metals expand and contract at different temperatures.

-Cost: As mentioned earlier, the costs of different materials can vary by 2-10x.
+Cost: As mentioned earlier, the costs of different materials can vary by 2-30x.
 The costs of raw materials, machining, and how long the part will last are all important.
-Specialty materials like superalloys are going to be more expensive, but they can also last much longer.
+Specialty materials like superalloys are going to be more expensive, but they also last much longer in harsh conditions.

 If you have questions about picking the right material, don’t hesitate to reach out to our team.
 We have worked on thousands of custom projects in a range of industries.
 We are happy to help you pick the best material based on your specific needs.